yujunz/gitlab.com-runbooks/troubleshooting/ci_runner_manager_do_limits.md

 1. If number of machines in `FAILING` state is higher than normal - remove them.
    For this fallow [this runbook](./ci_runner_manager_errors.md#resolution)

-1. If the problem needs to be handled by DigitalOcean consider to pause the runenrs:
+1. If the problem needs to be handled by DigitalOcean consider to pause the runners:

     > **Notice:**
     > You will need GitLab Admin access for this!